Chris Taylor Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.75 team ERA ranks sixth across all MLB pitching staffs.
+- The Cubs' 3.75 team ERA ranks seventh across all league pitching staffs.

-- The Cubs surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).
+- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in the league.

-- Taillon (0-2) pitches for the Cubs to make his third start of the season.
+- The Cubs will send Smyly (0-1) to the mound to make his third start of the season.

-- His last time out was on Sunday against the Texas Rangers, when the right-hander went five innings, surrendering three earned runs while allowing six hits.
+- The lefty last appeared on Monday against the Seattle Mariners, when he tossed five innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.